AnithaAnnem/Java-HLD/README.md

 <img width="898" height="776" alt="image" src="https://github.com/user-attachments/assets/659c41e5-8e6b-4e67-a3d4-5b7842461fc1" />

+The diagram shows how Jenkins interacts with all surrounding systems in a CI/CD ecosystem:

+- **GitHub** → Triggers Jenkins builds when developers push code.
+- **SonarQube** → Jenkins sends code for analysis and receives quality reports.
+- **Nexus** → Jenkins pushes build artifacts (JARs, Docker images) and pulls dependencies.
+- **Slack** → Jenkins sends notifications and alerts to teams.
+- **Deployment Targets (ECS, Kubernetes, VMs)** → Jenkins deploys applications to these environments.
+- **Vault** → Jenkins retrieves sensitive secrets securely during pipeline execution.
+- **Monitoring Tools** → Monitor Jenkins performance, metrics, and health.

+**In short**, Jenkins sits at the center and communicates with all tools required for building, scanning, storing, deploying, and monitoring software.

 ## 🏛️ 5.
 High-Level Architecture
 <img width="741" height="677" alt="image" src="https://github.com/user-attachments/assets/0dc26c09-07be-45b5-9529-6a028b661f0e" />

-The diagram above represents the core components of the Jenkins CI/CD production setup:
+### 🔹 External Access

-- External Access – Users access the system securely through the internet.
+Users access the system securely through the internet.

+### 🔹 Nginx
-- Nginx – Acts as a reverse proxy handling SSL termination and routing traffic to the controller.
+Acts as a reverse proxy handling SSL termination and routing traffic to the controller.

+### 🔹 Controller
-- Controller – The central orchestrator that manages jobs, pipelines, and communicates with agents.
+The central orchestrator that manages jobs, pipelines, and communicates with agents.

+### 🔹 Agents
-- Agents – Execute build, test, and deployment tasks assigned by the controller.
+Execute build, test, and deployment tasks assigned by the controller.

+### 🔹 Vault
-- Vault – Stores and retrieves sensitive credentials securely for pipeline usage.
+Stores and retrieves sensitive credentials securely for pipeline usage.

+### 🔹 Git Repository
-- Git Repository – Holds application code, Jenkinsfiles, and shared libraries.
+Holds application code, Jenkinsfiles, and shared libraries.

+### 🔹 EFS
-- EFS – Provides shared storage for Jenkins workspaces, logs, and artifacts.
+Provides shared storage for Jenkins workspaces, logs, and artifacts.

+### 🔹 S3
-- S3 – Stores periodic backups of Jenkins data for disaster recovery.
+Stores periodic backups of Jenkins data for disaster recovery.

+### 🔹 Monitoring Stack
-- Monitoring Stack – Tracks system performance, logs, and alerts to ensure overall health.
+Tracks system performance, logs, and alerts to ensure overall health.

 This architecture ensures a secure, scalable, and highly available Jenkins production environment.